-The FBI's mission in this area is to oversee the FBI's health care fraud initiatives by providing national guidance and assistance to support health care fraud investigations targeting individuals and organizations who are defrauding the public and private health care systems.
+The FBI’s mission in the area of health care fraud is to oversee the FBI’s health care fraud initiatives by providing national guidance and assistance to support health care fraud investigations targeting individuals and organizations who are defrauding the public and private health care systems.
 The FBI, along with its federal, state, and local law enforcement partners, the Centers for Medicare and Medicaid Services (CMS), and other government and privately-sponsored program participants, work closely together to address vulnerabilities, fraud, and abuse.

-The most recent CMS statistical estimates project the total health care expenditures for Fiscal Year 2007 will total $2.26 trillion, representing 16.2 percent of the Gross Domestic Product (GDP).
+The most recent CMS statistical estimates project the total health care expenditures will total $2.26 trillion, representing 16.2 percent of the Gross Domestic Product (GDP).
 By the year 2016, CMS estimates total health care spending to exceed $4.14 trillion, representing 19.6 percent of the GDP.

-Throughout the country, FBI field offices participate in Health Care Fraud Working Groups that involve law enforcement agencies, prosecutors, regulatory agencies, and health insurance industry professionals to identify the various crime problems involving health care fraud.
+Throughout the country, FBI field offices participate in health care fraud working groups which involve law enforcement agencies, prosecutors, regulatory agencies, and health insurance industry professionals to identify the various crime problems involving health care fraud.
 The FBI develops national and local initiatives when large scale fraud is detected, which may involve participation by several FBI field offices and other law enforcement agencies.

 Over the years, FBI national initiatives have addressed frauds involving medical transportation, durable medical equipment, hospital cost reporting, outpatient surgery centers, pharmaceutical fraud, and a variety of other specialized investigations.
 FBI offices also establish state and local initiatives to meet the needs of the community.
 Throughout the country, various field offices have conducted their own initiatives targeting clinic, pharmacy, medical equipment, home health agency, cosmetic surgery center, and other frauds which are of great concern within a community.
 The FBI participates in task forces whenever possible to address specific crime problems or groups of individuals.
 In order to meet the needs of the private insurance industry, the FBI works very closely with the NHCAA to identify crime trends and provide training to industry and law enforcement agency personnel.
 Most of the insurance companies utilize an internal Special Investigations Unit, whom work closely with the FBI and our law enforcement partners.

-Health care fraud investigations are among the highest priority investigations within the FBI's WCCP, ranking behind only public corruption and corporate fraud.
-National initiatives include the Internet Pharmacy Fraud Initiative, the Auto Accident Insurance Fraud Initiative, and the Outpatient Surgery Center Initiative.
+Health care fraud investigations are among the highest priority investigations within the FBI’s WCCP, ranking behind only public corruption and corporate fraud.
+National initiatives include the Internet Pharmacy Fraud Initiative, the Auto Accident Insurance Fraud Initiative, the Durable Medical Equipment Fraud Initiative, and the Infusion Therapy Fraud Initiative.
 Furthermore, numerous FBI field offices throughout the U.S. have proactively addressed significant crime problems through coordinated initiatives, task forces, and undercover operations to identify and pursue investigations against the most egregious offenders, which may include organized criminal activity and criminal enterprises.
 Organized criminal activity has been identified in the operation of medical clinics, independent diagnostic testing facilities, durable medical equipment companies, and other health care facilities.
 The FBI is committed to addressing this criminal activity through disruption, dismantlement, and prosecution of criminal organizations.

-Cases initiated within the scope of the Internet Pharmacy Fraud Initiative focus on Internet websites through which individuals sell illegal prescription drugs and controlled substances.
-The overall goal of the Internet Pharmacy Fraud Initiative is to identify fraudulent Internet pharmacies and target physicians who are willing to write prescriptions for financial gain outside of the doctor/patient relationship and with no legitimate medical purpose.
+Cases initiated within the scope of the Internet pharmacy fraud Initiative focus on Internet websites, regarding individuals selling illegal prescription drugs and controlled substances.
+The overall goal of the Internet Pharmacy Fraud Initiative is to identify fraudulent Internet pharmacies, and target physicians who are willing to write prescriptions for financial gain outside of the doctor/patient relationship and with no legitimate medical purpose.
 Also in the scope of this initiative are investigations involving the sale of counterfeit and diverted pharmaceuticals on the Internet.

 The Auto Accident Insurance Fraud Initiative was launched in 2005 to address fraud schemes, including organized staged accident rings and related fraudulent claims schemes.
 Further, the initiative targets a trend of increasingly aggressive participants in staged accident schemes who present a growing danger to others on the road.
 This crime problem is a threat to innocent drivers, the financial stability of the insurance industry, and the cost of auto insurance to the public.
 Utilizing undercover investigations and other sophisticated techniques, the FBI has enhanced its commitment to addressing organized auto accident insurance fraud and continues to work closely with our NICB and private insurance partners to address this growing crime problem.

-As part of our national strategy to address health care fraud, the FBI cooperates with the DOJ and the various U.S. Attorney's Offices throughout the country to pursue offenders through parallel criminal and civil remedies.
-These cases typically target large scale medical providers, such as hospitals and corporations, who engage in criminal activity and commit fraud against the government that undermines the credibility of the health care system.
+As part of our national strategy to address health care fraud, the FBI cooperates with the DOJ and the various U.S. Attorneys’ Offices throughout the country to pursue offenders through parallel criminal and civil remedies.
+These cases typically target large scale medical providers, such as hospitals and corporations, who engage in criminal activity and commit fraud against the government which undermines the credibility of the health care system.
 As a result, a great deal of emphasis is placed on recovering the illegal proceeds through seizure and forfeiture proceedings, as well as substantial civil settlements.
-Upon the successful conviction of health care fraud offenders, the FBI provides assistance to various regulatory and state agencies that may seek exclusion of convicted medical providers from further participation in the Medicare and Medicaid health care systems.
+Upon the successful conviction of health care fraud offenders, the FBI provides assistance to various regulatory and state agencies, which may seek exclusion of convicted medical providers from further participation in the Medicare and Medicaid health care systems.

 The FBI and the health care industry continue to expand their technology and intelligence assessments through the use of sophisticated data mining techniques to identify patterns of fraud, systemic weaknesses, and aberrant billing activity.

-The subpoena attachment was disseminated to FBI offices and IRS offices and throughout the DOJ in November 2007.
+The subpoena attachment was disseminated to FBI offices, IRS offices, and throughout the DOJ in November 2007.
 The goal of the DOJ, FBI, and IRS-CI is to inform and prepare financial institutions and their respective agencies for the use and response to the subpoena attachment.
 This includes working with financial institutions during the transition period in coordinating the requests and associated responses to subpoenas.
-In addition, it is anticipated that the EBRI will greatly increase the efficiency of the financial records production process and provide significant costs savings to both the government and private industry.
+In addition, it is anticipated the EBRI will greatly increase the efficiency of the financial records production process and provide significant costs savings to both the government and private industry.